 AVA: Chehalem Mountains LOCATION: Kings Grade Rd.

-OWNERS: John & Susan Olenik PRODUCTION: 12 Bottles
+OWNER: John & Susan Olenik PRODUCTION: 288 cases bottled

-Winemaking and Notes: Olenik Vineyard sits nearly smack dab in the middle of this south facing hillside.
-The vineyard sits on the same type of thin marine soil as our Estate Vineyard.
-Wadensvil Clone is especially perfect for this type of soil.
-The natures of marine sedimentary soil and the Wadensvil clone are nearly a perfect intersection for Pinot Noir in Oregon.
+Winemaking and Notes: The combination of marine sedimentary soil and Wadensvil creates a nearly perfect intersection for Pinot Noir in Oregon.
 Wadensvil tends toward more elegant, high-toned and red-fruited wines while the sedimentary soil adds an element of structure and turns the wine distinctly toward a very mineral-driven mid-palate and finish.
-The barrels that make up this wine come equally from the fermentations that was done with 50% and no whole clusters with a couple of barrels of the 40% whole cluster fermenter rounding out the balance.
+The ten barrels that make up this wine come equally from a fermentation that was done with 60% whole clusters and from a fermenter that was 100% de-stemmed.
 Despite the differences in the make-up of the fermentations the bins were both pigeaged 1x/day and pressed separately on the same day.
-The fruit that was fermented with 50% whole clusters emphasizes minerals, spices and back-palate structure all of which provide tension in the herb-laced red fruit.
-The de-stemmed barrels are a rush of sweet, feminine red fruit and a texture like velvet.
-The 40% seemed to have a little of both.
-The whole clusters give an incredible backbone to this wine that lends an austerity to this wine that benefits it not only down the road but in the here and now, allowing it to be the wine from the Chehalem Mountains that is the most elegant, graceful and refined of the bottlings.
-The wine is incredibly aromatic and floral but still allows for the back palate to be the guiding force in this wine.
-This wine is soulful and richer than it at first seems however it is graceful, subtle and sublime and easily one of the most popular wines that we make.
+The fruit that was fermented with 60% whole clusters emphasizes minerals, spices and back-palate structure all of which provide tension in the herb-laced red fruit.
+The de-stemmed barrels are a rush of sweet, feminine red fruit with a velvet-like texture.
+We’ve been using this combination for this particular bottling for the past couple of vintages in some form or another.
+The whole clusters give an incredible backbone to the wine that lends an austerity that benefits it not only down the road but in the here and now, allowing it to be the wine from the Chehalem Mountains that is the most elegant, graceful and refined of the bottlings.
+This wine is incredibly aromatic and floral but still allows for the back palate to be the guiding force.
+This is a sneaky, subtle wine that will playfully hint at grandiosity. *WINE CLUB ONLY